squinkylabs/Demo/docs/host-delay.md

 ## Does host delay?

 Of course it does.
 The “block size” menu tells you how much the output will be delayed relative to the input.
 You can easily measure this to verify it.
-Here was are using the same setup described above.
+Here we are using the same setup described above.
 Host is set for the default 128x2  (5.8 ms) block size.
 In this image you can see that the measured delay is quite close to what VCV Host predicts.

 ![Single hop through host](./host-delay-simple.png)

 ## Do the delays add up?

 Of course they do.
 Here is the same patch with three Hosts in series.
-Again the measured value is pretty close to three times the value for an individual host instance:
+Again, the measured value is pretty close to three times the value for an individual host instance:

 ![Three hops through host](./host-delay-three.png)